Jefferson (proposed Pacific state): 2016 presidential election

+COVID-19

+During the COVID-19 pandemic the issue of Jefferson's secession flared up again.
+The Shasta County Board of Supervisors pledged to ignore state public health order with a public hearing claiming that vaccines are a health hazard, masks are a form of government control, the pandemic is a hoax to sway the 2020 election against Donald Trump with activists reading out the home address of health officer’s enforcing lockdowns, calling for their citizen's arrest.
+At the same time a Shasta County militia, calling for secession and armed resistance to COVID-19 regulations saw a massive influx in membership.
+This would culminate in the election of anti-government leaders in Shasta County in northern California to the Shasta board of supervisors who campaigned on Jefferson secession.

+During the 2021 California gubernatorial recall election the counties of a would-be Jefferson overwhelmingly voted in favor of recalling Gavin Newsom with some counties voting 6 to 1 in favor of recall.
+The week prior to the recall vote the Greater Idaho movement successfully held referendums in five counties in Oregon calling for joining Idaho for much the same reasons as the State of Jefferson's pursuit of secession from California.
+Some of the counties of the Greater Idaho movement and the State of Jefferson overlap, and the Greater Idaho movement stated that the annexation of Northern California into Idaho was "Phase Two" of the movement.

 Flag and seal

 The field of the flag is green, and the charge is the Seal of the State of Jefferson: a yellow circle representing a gold mining pan, with the words "The Great Seal Of State Of Jefferson" engraved into the lip, and two capital, black Xs askew of each other.
 The two Xs are known as the "Double Cross" and signify the two regions' "sense of abandonment" by the central state governments, in both Southern Oregon and Northern California.

-The gold pan that was ostensibly the first model for the state's seal is on display at the Siskiyou County Museum, in Yreka, California.
+The gold pan that was ostensibly the first model for the state's seal is on display at the Siskiyou County Museum in Yreka, California.

 Appearances in popular culture

 Jefferson was featured by Huell Howser in Road Trip Episode 143.

+Harry Turtledove has written a series of alternate history short stories set in Jefferson State, beginning with the 2016 "Visitor from the East".